bitswamp/bitswamp.github.io/_drafts/2018-06-11-italy-trip-photos.md

 ---
 layout: post
-title: Photos from our trip to Italy in April 2018
+title: Our trip to Italy in April 2018
 ---